They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 The good news is that avoiding this practice is as easy as not entering your credit card information until you’re absolutely sure you’re ready to buy.

-The Fine Print: Terms, Conditions, & Privacy Policies
+The Fine Print: Terms, Conditions, and Privacy Policies

 Before moving on, there’s one last important thing to consider when making an ASOTV purchase: the fine print.
 Like your mother always told you, “the devil’s in the details,” and if you fail to read the fine print before handing over your information and your money, you could be setting yourself up for some frustration.
 Why?